Ivan-S-B/Lakeshore-335/README.md

 Key Features:

 •	 Real-time communication with Lakeshore 335 via GPIB.

 •	 Live plotting of:

-o	Temperature readings from Channel A and B;
+•	Temperature readings from Channel A and B;

-o	Absolute difference |A − B|;
+•	Absolute difference |A − B|;

-o	1st derivative (rate of change, dT/dt) for heating/cooling rates;
+•	1st derivative (rate of change, dT/dt) for heating/cooling rates;

-o	2nd derivative (acceleration, d²T/dt²) to observe control stability.
+•	2nd derivative (acceleration, d²T/dt²) to observe control stability.

 •	Interactive GUI using tkinter:

-o	Temperature displays with real-time values;
+•	Temperature displays with real-time values;

-o	Click on any subplot to open a popup window with a zoomed-in version of the selected graph;
+•	Click on any subplot to open a popup window with a zoomed-in version of the selected graph;

-o	Heating rate indicators;
+•	Heating rate indicators;

-o	Adjustable plot settings (Y-axis scales, time range, channels to display);
+•	Adjustable plot settings (Y-axis scales, time range, channels to display);

-o	Dropdown menus for selecting channels for every plot except “Absolute difference plot |A-B|;
+•	Dropdown menus for selecting channels for every plot except “Absolute difference plot |A-B|;

-o	CSV logging for data archival;
+•	CSV logging for data archival;

-o	Manual control over reading frequency and plot time (length) window;
+•	Manual control over reading frequency and plot time (length) window;

-o	Pop up windows (on click) for each of live plots.
+•		Pop up windows (on click) for each of live plots.

 •	Adjustable Parameters: Set reading frequency and plot time range through the GUI.